CodyJasonBennett/four/README.md

 import * as FOUR from 'four'
 ```

-> **Warning** Vite may have issues consuming WebGPU code which relies on top-level await via ESM.
+> Vite may have issues consuming WebGPU code which relies on top-level await via ESM.
 This is well supported since 2021, but you may need to use [vite-plugin-top-level-await](https://github.com/Menci/vite-plugin-top-level-await) to use this library with `vite.optimizeDeps`.

 ## Getting Started